AbtinMogharabin/MakeMe-BNN/README.md

 The key contributions of this paper are as follows:

 - ABNN provides a scalable way to estimate uncertainty by leveraging pre-trained models and transforming them with minimal computational cost.
 This approach circumvents the traditionally high resource demands of training BNNs from scratch or employing ensemble methods.
-- The method is compatible with multiple neural network architectures such ResNet-50, WideResnet28-10; and ViTs.
-The only requirement for ABNN to have compatiblity with a DNN architectures is that the DNN should include normalization layers (such as batch, layer, or instance normalization).
+- The method is compatible with multiple neural network architectures such as ResNet-50, WideResnet28-10, and ViTs.
+The only requirement for ABNN to be compatible with a DNN architecture is that the DNN should include normalization layers (such as batch, layer, or instance normalization).
 This is not a limiting factor as most modern architectures include one type of these layers
-- ABNN can estimate the posterior distribution around the local minimum of the pre-trained model in a resource efficient manner while still achieving competitive uncertainty estimates with diversity.
+- ABNN can estimate the posterior distribution around the local minimum of the pre-trained model in a resource-efficient manner while still achieving competitive uncertainty estimates with diversity.
 The results indicate that ABNN achieves comparable or superior performance in uncertainty estimation and predictive accuracy compared to existing state-of-the-art methods like Deep Ensembles and other Bayesian methods in both in- and out-of-distribution settings
 - Stability and Performance: It is noted that ABNN offers more stable training dynamics compared to traditional BNNs, which are often plagued by training instabilities.
 The use of Bayesian Normalization Layers helps mitigate these issues, providing a smoother training process and robustness in performance.
-- ABNN allows for sequential training of multiple BNNs starting from the same checkpoint, thus modeling various modes within the true posterior distribution.
+- ABNN allows for sequential training of multiple BNNs starting from the same checkpoint, thus modeling various modes within the actual posterior distribution.
-- It is also observed that the variance of the gradient for ABNN’s parameters is lower compared to that of a classic BNN, resulting in a more stable backpropagation.
+- It is also observed that the variance of othABNN'sientnt foABNN’s parameters is lower compared to that of a classic BNN, resulting in a more stable backpropagation.
-- Based on my review, this paper demonstrates one of the very few efforts on translating a deterministic model into a bayesian version after the training of the deterministic model is finished.
-To name 2 most relevant approaches:
+- Based on my review, this paper demonstrates one of the very few efforts to translate a deterministic model into a Bayesian version after the training of the deterministic model is finished.
+To name the two most relevant approaches:
   1. **Deterministic Variational Inference Approach:**
      - One paper employs deterministic variational inference techniques to integrate Bayesian methods into trained deterministic neural networks.
 It introduces closed-form variance priors for the network weights, allowing the deterministic model to handle uncertainty estimations through a robust Bayesian framework after its initial training [2].
      - Compared to this approach that requires extensive modifications to the network’s inference process to accommodate the new Bayesian priors, the "Make Me a BNN" paper introduces a method that is notably simpler and potentially faster, as it leverages existing normalization layers within pre-trained DNNs to implement Bayesian functionality.